mdn/content/files/en-us/web/api/editcontext_api/index.md

 - **User**
   - : The user provides the text by means of an input method: a keyboard, mouse, voice, or other input method.
 - **Input method software**
   - : The input method software converts the user's input into text.
-For example, this could be an {{glossary("IME")}} (Input Method Editor) that converts keystrokes from a standard keyboard into Japanese, Chinese, or Korean characters.
+For example, this could be an {{glossary("Input Method Editor")}} (IME) that converts keystrokes from a standard keyboard into Japanese, Chinese, or Korean characters.
 - **OS text input service**
   - : The text input service of the operating system acts as a link between the input method software and the application.
 - **Application text edit context**